mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/soul-and-mind.md

 * Augustine offers to prove that wanting is in our power.
 On one interpretation his proof goes like this.
 Doing X is in our power if we do X whenever we want.
 But whenever we want, we want.
 Therefore wanting is in our power.
-This sees too easy: surely the first premise is incomplete.
+This seems too easy: surely the first premise is incomplete.
 It should read: Doing X is in our power if we do X whenever we want to do X.
   The second premise would then have to read: whenever we want to want to do X we want to do X. This would give us Augustine's conclusion: whatever X